 Anderson’s work over more than three decades in newspapers, news magazines, network news television, and online network news have included the roles of critic, reporter, editor, managing editor, news anchor, content coordinator and senior producer.
 A Fellow with the National Critics Institute, Anderson has professionally reviewed books, theater, dance, music, and visual arts for several mainstream media for three decades.

-Anderson accepted a United Nations P5 diplomatic posting (with laissez-passer) to Rome as Creative Advisor and Multi-Media Manager to the UN’s World Food Programme.
-And he was Creative Consultant and Executive Producer to INDEX: Design to Improve Life, the Danish government’s awards program for international humanitarian design in Copenhagen under the royal patronage of HRH Frederik, Prince of Denmark.
+Anderson has held a United Nations P5 diplomatic posting (with laissez-passer) to Rome as Creative Advisor and Multi-Media Manager to the UN’s World Food Programme.
+And he has served as Creative Consultant and Executive Producer to INDEX: Design to Improve Life, the Danish government’s awards program for international humanitarian design in Copenhagen under the royal patronage of HRH Frederik, Prince of Denmark.

 Prior to becoming a journalist, Anderson worked as an Equity actor and as an account executive with Siegerman Associates, Inc., in public relations and advertising.
 His play script, Bernard Shaw: Weeding the Garden, was based on the religious writings of George Bernard Shaw.
 It was entered into the permanent Shaw Archives by Dan Laurence.
 Anderson was granted a limited-time performance license for the piece by the Shaw Estate via the Society of Authors in London.